-Gynecomastia (overdevelopment of male breasts) is a common condition characterized by an excess of localized fat and/or glandular tissue in the breast.
+Gynecomastia is the overdevelopment of male breasts.
+This is a quite common condition characterized by an excess of localized fat and/or glandular tissue in the breast.
 It is sometimes caused by disease, hormonal changes, heredity or certain medications, although, in most cases, its cause is unknown.
 It can occur in one or both breasts, and can affect babies, preteens, teenagers and grown men.
-Symptoms of gynecomastia include enlarged breasts, breasts that feel rubbery or firm and, in young boys, nickel- or quarter-sized breast “buds.”
-Breast buds are common in adolescents, and tend to go away on their own.
+Symptoms of gynecomastia include enlarged breasts, breasts that feel rubbery or firm and (in young boys) nickel- or quarter-sized breast “buds.”
+(Breast buds are common in adolescents, and tend to go away on their own.)

 How is gynecomastia treated?